eth-act/zkevm-book/src/trees/external/incentives.md

 1. How important is it for Ethereum that there is an active and open market of provers in the normal case (that is, not the fallback case)?
 2. What would an active and open market of provers in the normal case look like in-protocol?

+This project is not necessarily a bottleneck for zkEVM adoption.
+Ethereum could maintain its liveness with just fallback provers without having a competitive prover market, therefore, this project is lower priority.